Rpenubarthi/Stock-Portfolio-Manager/res/SETUP-README.txt

 HOW TO RUN THE PROGRAM:
 1. In the terminal/command line, change directory to the res folder of the project
-2. If the text-based interface is wanted, run Assignment6_Text_View.jar
+2. If the text-based interface is wanted, run Stock_Portfolio_Text_View.jar
-3. If the graphical user interface is wanted, run Assignment6_GUI_View.jar
+3. If the graphical user interface is wanted, run Stock_Portfolio_GUI_View.jar

-To create a portfolio with 3 different stocks, do these commands: add-portfolio portfolio-name buy-stock ticker shares portfolio-name date
+To create a portfolio with 3 different stocks on the text-based view, do these commands: add-portfolio portfolio-name buy-stock ticker shares portfolio-name date